O'Brien's crazy handball an early Christmas present for Arsenal

 Jack Grealish started and Merlin Rohl made his return from injury on the bench as Kiernan Dewsbury-Hall missed out, the midfielder picking up a hamstring injury against Chelsea last weekend.

-The Blues will also be without Jarrad Branthwaite and Seamus Coleman, while Iliman Ndiaye and Idrissa Gueye are now unavailable having joined the Senegal squad for Afcon.
+The Blues were also without Jarrad Branthwaite and Seamus Coleman, while Iliman Ndiaye and Idrissa Gueye are now unavailable having joined the Senegal squad for Afcon.

 Two goalkeepers on the bench, just in case, along with Dibling and Aznou, both still struggling for game time from the Boss.